magsenche/hanazono/docs/notes/brain/ephatic.md

 ??? question "Ephaptic interactions: What si the significance of axonal diameter heterogeneity?"
     Heterogeneity in axonal diameters has a dispersive effect on ephaptic interactions.
 A higher level of diameter heterogeneity demands stronger ephaptic coupling to achieve full synchronization between spikes

+??? question "What is ephaptic interaction?"
+    Ephaptic interaction refers to an electrical or mechanical signal transmitted from one neuron to another neuron, which is not through direct contact of their axons.
+It occurs when the electric signal from one neuron induces a change in the membrane potential of another neuron.
+This phenomenon contributes to neuronal synchrony and can lead to self-organized trains of impulses and significant alterations in action potential timings.

+??? question "What is the difference between ephaptic and synaptic interactions in the nervous system?"
+    Ephaptic interactions refer to electrical or mechanical signals transmitted between neurons without direct contact, while synaptic interactions involve direct contact of axons through synapses.
+Ephaptic interactions are responsible for influencing membrane potentials, neuronal synchrony, and signal propagation, whereas synaptic interactions mainly facilitate information transmission through the release of neurotransmitters.